MaceChettiyadan/Y11Notes/Economics/Unit 1 Exam Revision.md

 ### Market Efficiency
 #### Outline the concept of market efficiency in a perfectly competitive market
+- **Efficiency** means producing the goods that society wants at the lowest possible cost.
+	- An efficient outcome means that it is not possible to make someone better off without making someone worse off

 #### Explain the concepts of consumer surplus, producer surplus, total surplus and deadweight loss
-- **Efficiency** is the production of goods that society wants at the lowest possible price.
 ###### The *consumer* surplus ($CS$)
 - **Consumer Surplus** is the difference between what a consumer is prepared to pay and what they actually pay in the market #testanswer
 - **Marginal Benefit** is the extra benefit from consuming one extra unit of the good or service